 As a Proud Prestonian, born and bred and a freemason for most of my adult life, I was naturally both flattered and honoured to be asked recently by the Grand Superintendent Tony Harrison to become an Assistant to the Provincial Grand Principals.

-I look forward to working alongside you all and especially with my colleague, the Assistant Provincial Grand Master David Winder and our dynamic new Group Chairman Stephen Bolton.
+I look forward to working alongside you all and especially with my colleague, the Assistant Provincial Grand Master David Winder and our Group Chairman Stephen Bolton.

 The Royal Arch has a long and distinguished history in Preston, most local freemasons belonging to one or more of our chapters and I am confident that our joint efforts will seek “to have but one end in view” which is to make freemasonry even more enjoyable and successful in our city.